ShiftForward/mucuchies/README.md

 called, its argument is propagated to the linked widgets through their `content` property.

-For example, imagine that you want to create a widget that display a static string.
+For example, imagine that you want to create a widget that displays a static string.
 You start by defining the widget:

 ```javascript